 Yale’s Ph.D. program has a strong historical record of producing leading scholars in the field of Political Science.
 (Please note: The department does not offer a stand-alone MA in Political Science.
-For information about the MA in International Relations, please click here.)
+Information about the Jackson Institute MA in Global Affairs.)
 Many Yale graduates have also had successful careers in government, politics, non-profit organizations, and the private sector.
 This historical strength is matched by a strong faculty deeply engaged in training current graduate students to succeed in contemporary Political Science.

 One of the Department’s strengths is substantive and methodological pluralism—there is no single “Yale way,” and our students and faculty are motivated by a range of questions in and across the subfields of Political Science.
 At the same time as we acknowledge this diversity of interests, the Department’s curriculum is designed to ensure students have adequate opportunities to master the core tools of contemporary social science research, including a four-course sequence in quantitative methodology and research design (statistics), a two course sequence in formal theory, courses on experimental design, implementation, and analysis, and a training program in qualitative and archival methodology.

 The Department also offers training in five substantive subfields: American Politics, Comparative Politics, International Relations, Political Economy, and Political Theory.
 In each of these subfields, faculty regularly teach courses that expose students to both the foundational work in these areas and current active research topics.
 In many subfields, this training takes the form of formal or informal “sequences,” for example Comparative Politics I and II are taught each year.
 These classes are supplemented by topical seminars on selected and advanced topics.